 When you go to reach for something to use in your house, you just want it to be there.
-Whether it’s the right size light-bulb, a bottle of laundry soap, or -worse- another roll of toilet paper.
+Whether it’s the right size light-bulb, a bottle of laundry soap, or another roll of toilet paper, these are the little things that just make your home function day to day!

 In order to do all of this, you have to keep it well stocked and supplied at all times.
-Here are 13 great ways you can save more money when buying household products.
+Here are 13 great ways to save money on household products and cleaning supplies.

 1. Get organized first.